dshawul/Scorpio/README.md

 ### Scorpio

 Scorpio is a strong chess engine at the grand master level.
-It can be used with GUIs that support the Winboard protocol natively such as Winboard and Arena, or via the Wb2Uci adapter in Fritz and Shredder interfaces.
+It can be used with GUIs that support the Winboard or UCI protocol such as Winboard and Arena, Fritz and Shredder interfaces

 <a name="install"></a>
 ### Installation

-For installation intructions, take a look at [INSTALL.md](https://github.com/dshawul/Scorpio/blob/master/INSTALL.md)
+For installation intructions, please take a look at [INSTALL.md](https://github.com/dshawul/Scorpio/blob/master/INSTALL.md)

 <a name="goals"></a>
 ### Goals